| Newsletters |

 Top Previous Next |

-Use the Preferences page of the Folder Properties dialog box to specify source directory, destination directory and to specify how to process subfolders and folder links.
+Use the Preferences page of the Folder Properties dialog box to specify source folder, destination folder and to specify how to process subfolders and folder links.

-Source Directory Specify the full path of the directory containing the files you want to synchronize.
+Source Folder Specify the full path of the folder containing the files you want to synchronize.
 You can also use the

 Folder Name Specify a unique folder name.
-This field available for Remote Synchronization and operations with compression.
+This field available for Packet Synchronization and operations with compression.

-Destination Directory Specify the full path of the directory containing the files you want to synchronize.
+Destination Folder Specify the full path of the folder containing the files you want to synchronize.
 You can also use the

-Include Subdirectories Check this box to copy files from all of the sub directories in the source/destination location.
+Include Subfolders Check this box to copy files from all of the sub folders in the source/destination location.

-NTFS Junction Points In Windows Vista, Windows Server 2008, Windows 7 and Windows Home Server 2011, the default locations for user data and system data have changed.
-For example, user data that was previously stored in the %SystemDrive%\Documents and Settings directory is now stored in the %SystemDrive%\Users directory.
+NTFS Junction Points Since Windows Vista and Windows Server 2008 the default locations for user data and system data have changed.
+For example, user data that was previously stored in the %SystemDrive%\Documents and Settings folder is now stored in the %SystemDrive%\Users folder.
 For backward compatibility, the old locations have junction points that point to the new locations.
 So if you want to prevent duplication of the user files then uncheck both options.

 Preview Opens the Preview Files dialog box showing the list of all files matching the selected criteria.